 When I reopen my journal the next day, I look at yesterday’s goals to find victories.
 The two often go hand in hand.
 I love this process because it not only opens my heart to gratitude, it also incorporates listening to God’s leading and then setting specific goals to keep in mind throughout the day.

 **UPDATE** I’m now offering these steps in a free printable!
-If you subscribe to my newsletter, a printable devotion sheet and prayer roadmap will be sent to your inbox.
+If you subscribe for monthly updates in my newsletter, I’ll send you a printable devotion sheet and prayer roadmap as my welcome gift.
 You can either sign up using the form in my sidebar or by clicking this link.
 Enjoy! 🙂

 All of this might sound time-consuming, but I usually finish all these steps within 10-20 minutes, depending on how much I need to process for the day.

 After journaling, I move into 5-10 minutes of prayer time (or however long my kids allow since they’re sometimes stirring at this point). 🙂